 Not all of the courses listed in this section are offered every semester.
-Information on where and when these courses are available may be found in each semester’s course schedule available online at stlcc.edu/schedule.
+Information on where and when these courses are available may be found in each semester’s course schedule available on the Interactive Class Schedule.
 Contact advising for more information.

 Reading Proficiency Prerequisite

 Many of the courses in this catalog include a prerequisite of “Reading Proficiency.”
 This means that before a student can enroll in one of these courses, they must demonstrate the ability to read at the college level.
 This ability will give the student a much better chance to pass the course as many courses require reading.